Greg Ball (politician)

-Gregory R. Ball (born September 16, 1977) is a former American politician from 2006 to 2014 (now a business executive), former active duty U.S. Air Force officer and member of the New York State Senate and the New York State Assembly.
+Gregory R. Ball (born September 16, 1977) is a former American politician from 2006 to 2014, former active duty U.S. Air Force officer, and member of the New York State Senate and the New York State Assembly.

+He gained attention for his unorthodox campaign tactics, such as dressing in a chicken suit to follow his opponent and making controversial statements.
+Ball focused on issues like illegal immigration and veterans' affairs during his time in office.
+He also took a strong stance against same-sex marriage, supported public funding for private school transportation, and opposed the publication of handgun permit holders' information.
+Additionally, Ball has been vocal in his opposition to medical marijuana and controversially advocated for the torture of a suspect in the Boston Marathon bombing.

+After leaving office, he founded a consulting firm, Black Stone Global.

 He is a resident of Fredericksburg, Texas.

 Early career and background

-Ball was born on September 16, 1977 in Pawling, New York, and grew up on Quaker Hill.
+Ball was born on September 16, 1977, in Pawling, New York, and grew up on Quaker Hill.
 In 1996, he was awarded the Falcon Foundation Scholarship and attended the Valley Forge Military Academy before receiving an appointment to the United States Air Force Academy.
 While at the United States Air Force Academy, Ball interned in the White House Drug Policy Office.

 At the Air Force Academy, Ball received a Bachelor of Science in Government in 2001.
 He started a Masters in International Affairs at Georgetown University in 2004 and was a fellow at the Center for the Study of the Presidency from 2002 to 2003.

 USAF service

 Ball was commissioned as a Lieutenant in the United States Air Force and requested an assignment with the Air Force Academy's Diversity Recruitment Office, and was posted in Philadelphia for a one-year tour working as a Minority Admissions Officer.
 Ball was then assigned to the 11th Wing at Bolling Air Force Base in Washington, D.C., as protocol officer.
 The Ceremonies & Protocol office was responsible for planning, organizing and developing projects for the Secretary of the Air Force and the Air Force Chief of Staff, as well as coordinating honor guard burial services at Arlington National Cemetery.

-During his time in the Ceremonies & Protocol Office, Ball was a Project Officer for numerous events.
+During his time in the Ceremonies & Protocol Office, Ball was a Project Officer for a number of events.
 The largest may have been the 2003 Global Air Chief's Conference, the first since 1997, for which he rented a cruise ship for a welcome reception in Washington, D.C., for dignitaries attending the Global Air Chiefs Conference.

 As a lieutenant, Ball was charged with directing National Hispanic Heritage Month in 2002, 2003, and 2004.
 He organized exhibits and demonstrations to recognize the contributions made by Hispanic countries and cultures, and hosted Alberto Gonzales, then White House Counsel, in 2003.
 In 2003, Ball was nominated as "Military Volunteer of the Year" for the 11th Wing.
 He was awarded an Air Force Achievement Medal for outstanding service by General John P. Jumper and was honorably discharged from active duty in January 2005, with the rank of captain.